What is Dance About?

-Dance Academy students regularly meet to rehearse routines and to improve technique and learn new skills.
-Each year Jazz, Contemporary and Hip Hop teams are entered to compete at the Interschool Dance NZmade competition, held during Term 3.
-In addition, they also perform at our end of term Dance Showcases, Dance NZ Made, Showquest, Open Evenings, School Assemblies and end of school ceremony.
+Dance Academy students regularly meet to rehearse routines and improve technique and learn new skills.
+Each year a variety of genres are entered to compete at the Interschool Dance NZ Made competition.
+They also perform at our end of term Dance Showcases, Dance NZ Made, Showquest, Open Evenings, School Assemblies and end of school ceremony.

 All Year 9 students will take Dance for approximately six weeks, as a taster.
-It will include exploring a range of dance genres and group activities focussing on collaboration and creativity, while learning new skills and building confidence to create original sequences.
+It will include exploring a range of dance genres and group choreography focusing on collaboration and creativity.
+Students learn new skills and build confidence to perform in front of small groups.

-All Year 11 students will build on their knowledge and skills of creativity, using Dance Elements and Choreographic Devices to effectively choreograph a variety of refined dance sequences.
-They will learn how to explore and edit movement material in a collaborative environment to communicate ideas; for example, using Kowhaiwhai patterns, Whakatauki and Turangawaewae to express a sense of belonging, use objects such as a chair to explore and manipulate movement, and explore a dance culture.
+All Year 11 students will build on their knowledge and skills of creativity, using Dance Elements and Choreographic Devices.
+They will learn how to explore and edit movement material in a collaborative environment to communicate ideas.
 In addition, they will have opportunities to perform aspects of their choreography in the Dance Showcases.

-Year 12 students will expand on their choreographic skills, through studying a variety of creative processes and then apply these processes to create a dance which communicates an important theme.
-In addition, they will learn about and perform an ethnic dance to demonstrate an understanding of this style and its origin.
+Year 12 students will expand on their choreographic skills, by studying a variety of creative processes and then apply these processes to create a dance that communicates an important concept.
 They will also look at an in-depth interpretation and appreciation of dance works by other choreographers and respond accordingly.
 In addition, they will have opportunities to perform aspects of their choreography in the Dance Showcases.

-Year 13 students will be given the opportunity to explore thought-provoking concepts, researching ideas and using choreographic processes to experiment, edit and refine ideas, developing these into complex dance sequences that inspire and challenge the audience.
+Year 13 students will be given the opportunity to explore thought-provoking concepts and research ideas.
+They will use choreographic processes to experiment, edit and refine ideas, developing these into complex dance sequences that inspire and challenge the audience.
 They will also have opportunities to demonstrate performance technique and protocol, selecting technologies to enhance their performances and choreography.
-They will also analyse a dance in depth to determine its effectiveness and interpretation of an idea based on a choreographer's chosen stimuli.
+They will analyse a dance in depth to determine its effectiveness and interpretation of an idea based on a choreographer's chosen stimuli.
 In addition, they will have opportunities to perform aspects of their choreography in the Dance Showcases.

 Phone: 06 358 4971Email: email@example.com